 - 1 yellow onion, diced

-- 2 cans thin pizza crust (frozen hamburger dough can substitute)
+- 2 cans thin pizza crust (frozen bread dough can substitute)

 - Salt and pepper